McConnell House, Law Office, and Slave Quarters

-The McConnell House, Law Office, and Slave Quarters, near Wurtland, Kentucky, was listed on the National Register of Historic Places in 1975.
+The McConnell House, Law Office, and Slave Quarters, near Wurtland, Kentucky, United States, was listed on the National Register of Historic Places in 1975.
 The listing included three contributing buildings and a contributing site on 15 acre.

 It is located west of Wurtland on U.S. Route 23.

 It has also been known as Harris House.

 It is located on an inlet from the Ohio River.

 The listing includes a one-and-a-half-story brick building which originally served as a law office for John McConnell and later as a schoolhouse.